hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_config_issuers.html.md

 * `default` - (Required) Specifies the default issuer using the issuer ID.
   **NOTE:** It is recommended to only set the default issuer using the ID.
-  Passing in the issuer name can lead to possible drifts in the state.
+  While Vault does allow passing in the issuer name, this can lead to possible drifts in the Terraform state.

 * `default_follows_latest_issuer` - (Optional) Specifies whether a root creation
   or an issuer import operation updates the default issuer to the newly added issuer.